stuartellis/aws-bootstrap-terraform/README.md

     ./do.sh info

+This script uses two AWS accounts:

+- The operations account - The account that hosts IAM users and Terraform backends
+- The managed account - An account that is being managed by the operations account

-To create a Terraform backend, first set your AWS profile to the target account and region.
+To check the CloudFormation templates, first set your AWS profile to the operations account and region.
 Then run this command:

-    ./do.sh backend:create
+    ./do.sh validate

-To create an IAM user for Terraform, first set your AWS profile to the target account and region.
+To create a Terraform backend, first set your AWS profile to the operations account and region.
 Then run this command:

+    ./do.sh tf:backend:create

+To create an IAM user for Terraform, first set your AWS profile to the operations account and region.
+Then run this command:

-    ./do.sh users:create
+    ./do.sh ops:access:create

+Subcommands:

+- *ops:access* - Manage IAM users for human operators in the operations account
+- *ops:exec* - Manage IAM role in the managed account
+- *tf:backend* - Manage Terraform backend in the operations account
+- *tf:access* - Manage IAM users for Terraform in the operations account
+- *tf:exec* - Manage IAM role for Terraform in the managed account

-> Other valid subcommands for *backend* and *users* are: *update*, *delete* and *validate* template.
+> The valid options are: *create*, *update* and *delete*.